fleetside72/pivot_scale/readme.md

 scale
 ----------------------------------------------------------------------------------------------------------------------------------------------------
 - [ ] how to handle a target value adjustment, which currency is it in?
+- [ ] need to add version columns CTE's
+- [ ] need to build log insert
+- [ ] need to build where clause for scenario

 running problem list
 ----------------------------------------------------------------------------------------------------------------------------------------------------